ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

-__Note:__ A better solution might be to create a local so you don't end up with a change to one but not the other.
+__Note:__ A better solution might be to create a "local", so you don't end up with a change to one but not the other.
 But to keep it simple, you will handle it like this in this lab.

 Now, you can try deploying the infrastructure again using

 ```bash
 > terraform apply
 ```

 Once that is done, you can try to refresh the web app in the browser to verify that it can successfully read the secret from the vault now.

 ![image](./images/website-2.png)

+__Note:__ You might have to wait a little while before the application restarts, and your changes are visible

 ## Add SQL storage